AMA Informed Financial Consent

 Below is a template doctors can use to provide written IFC to patients.
 Doctors can download this form and make any changes necessary to provide information about their fees to patients.

-Order "let's talk about fees..." brochures, pads and posters
+"let's talk about fees..." brochures, pads and posters

 The AMA IFC brochure, flyer and poster are available to download free of charge to medical practices to distribute to patients.
 They outline questions patients should ask their doctor and private health insurer about the cost of their treatment and any out of pockets costs they might incur before going to hospital as a private patient.
 (Please note we no longer have printed copies of these brochures, pads or posters available).

 What is a medical gap?